TV actor Allison Mack enters jail in NXIVM sex slave case | ExBulletin

 TV actor Allison Mack enters jail in NXIVM sex slave case

-TV actress Allison Mack went to a California jail to serve a three-year sentence for her role in cult group NXIVM

-NEW YORK – TV actress Allison Mack, who played a key role in cult group NXIVM, traveled to a California prison to serve her sentence in a New York case against the group’s spiritual leader.
+NEW YORK TV actress Allison Mack, who played a key role in cult group NXIVM, went to a California jail to serve her sentence in a New York case against the group’s spiritual leader.

-Mack, best known for her role as Superman’s young friend on Smallville, ”was sentenced to three years in prison in June.
-She had previously pleaded guilty to the charges of manipulating women into sex slaves for NXIVM chief Keith Raniere.
+Mack, best known for her role as Superman’s close young friend on Smallville, “was sentenced to three years in prison in June.
+She had previously pleaded guilty to charges that she manipulated women into becoming sex slaves for NXIVM chief Keith Raniere.

 A prison website showed Thursday that she entered a low-security facility in Dublin, Calif., About 34 miles east of San Francisco.